-The Leadership Team will continue to assess the current situation and you can anticipate updates on the Garrett COVID-19 webpage.
+The Senior Leadership Team, in collaboration with the Campus Safety Team, will continue to assess the current situation and you can anticipate updates on the Garrett COVID-19 webpage.
 In an effort to centralize communication at this time, all questions related to the campus closing and the seminary’s response to the coronavirus (COVID-19) should be directed to CampusSafety@Garrett.edu.

 We urge our beloved seminary community to care for their whole selves during this time and to follow the guidelines provided by the CDC.
-Finally, we join with so many around the world in prayer for those who have already been diagnosed with COVID-19, for our healthcare workers, and others at a high-risk.
+Finally, we join with so many around the world in prayer for those who have been impacted directly by COVID-19, for our healthcare workers, and all who are at a high-risk.

 Garrett-Evangelical Theological Seminary

 Information for Prospective and Current Students, Faculty, and Staff

 We anticipate that in-person instruction will resume in the Fall of 2021.
 Classes offered during the 2021-22 academic year will be in the following modalities:

 - Face-to-face: We assume that this will be the primary modality for the academic year, and encourage F-1 students to plan on returning or moving to campus for in-person classes.

 - Fully online: A combination of synchronous and asynchronous online learning with regular and substantive engagement with instructor and peers.

 - Hybrid: A combination of in-person and online learning, the latter of which may be synchronous and/or asynchronous.